ratel-enclave/ratel-enclave.github.io/index.md

 ## Ratel

 Ratel is a new framework which enables dynamic binary translation on Intel SGX.
 Ratel offers ***complete interposition***, the ability to interpose on all executed instructions in the enclave and monitor all interactions with the OS.
-Ratel demonstrates its effectiveness by both offering better binary compatibility with
+Ratel demonstrates its effectiveness by both building a binary compatibility layer for
 Linux legacy applications and enabling instrumentation options for monitoring runtime code behaviors.
 Specifically, Ratel enables [DynamoRIO](https://dynamorio.org/) inside SGX enclaves.
-Ratel has a comparable trusted codebase in the enclave and is surely able to serve as a general foundation for implementing a large variety of inline security monitors to safeguard enclaves from bugs and from the untrusted OS.
+Ratel achieves better binary compatibility and has a comparable trusted codebase in the enclave.
+Further, Ratel is surely able to serve as a general foundation for implementing a large variety of inline security monitors to safeguard enclaves from bugs and from the untrusted OS.

 ## Before we begin with Ratel